How to Choose a Linux Distro: The Complete Guide

 2. Rolling or Fixed Release?

-Understand the two main update philosophies:
+Understand the two main update philosophies— and the hybrid approaches that blur the lines:

 3. Community-Based or Corporate-Backed?